Lead engineer in creating a Bank Statement Processing Engine from scratch to extract financial data and insights.

 Established an evaluation framework using NDCG@5, achieving a score of 0.857 on 1K+ radiology reports.

-Skills: Large Language Models, Retrieval-Augmented Generation (RAG), LangChain, Python, NumPy
+Skills: Generative AI, Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), LangGraph, Multi-Agent Systems

 Advisor: Dr. Ran Zhang - Assistant Professor, Department of Radiology